Hagoodkk/Projects/Djikstra's Algorithm Implementation/readme.txt

 The first node is always the start node, and the second node is always the end node.

-Given this information, the program constructs an adjacency matrix, runs Djikstra's algorithm, then returns the minimum travel cost.
+Given this information, the program constructs an adjacency matrix, runs Djikstra's algorithm, then outputs the minimum travel cost.